 The Company applies paragraph 605-10-S99-1 of the FASB Accounting Standards Codification for revenue recognition.
-The Company recognizes revenue when it is realized or realizable and earned when all of the following criteria are met: (i) persuasive evidence of an arrangement exists, (ii) the product has been shipped or the services have been rendered to the customer, (iii) the sales price is fixed or determinable, and (iv) collectability is reasonably assured.
+The Company recognizes revenue when it is realized or realizable and earned.
+The Company considers revenue realized or realizable and earned when all of the following criteria are met: (i) persuasive evidence of an arrangement exists, (ii) the product has been shipped or the services have been rendered to the customer, (iii) the sales price is fixed or determinable, and (iv) collectability is reasonably assured.
 The Company also receives shares in certain companies for providing capital and investment services.
 Therefore when this type of income is recognized, the Company records it as management consulting income based on the fair value of the shares received.